GMD SD40-2F

+CP 9000 on a train somewhere in Quebec.

 The GMD SD40-2F is a 3000 hp C-C diesel locomotive built by General Motors Diesel.
 It was fundamentally an SD40-2 in a cowl unit full-width body.
 A total of 25 units were built solely for the Canadian Pacific Railway.
 They were delivered in 1988 and 1989, after the end of production for the regular SD40-2.
 The engines were CP's only cowl units, and have been nicknamed "Red Barns" by railfans.

 The locomotives are numbered 9000-9024.
 These were the only new locomotives to be delivered to the CPR in the "Action Red" paint scheme, a variation upon the "Multimark" paint scheme lacking the black-and-white emblem.
 Two engines, numbers 9000 and 9022, have been repainted in the "Dual Flags" paint scheme.
 They were delivered without the porthole in the nose door; this was retrofitted to most units in the early 1990s.